ulrichdah/drone-rescue/README.md

 ## Docker instructions (build and execution)
-Look [here](docker/devel/instructions.md) for the build and execution using Docker which is definitely the easiest way to proceed.
+Look[here](docker/devel/instructions.md) for the build and execution using Docker which is definitely the easiest way to proceed.
 It should work on most Linux distributions.

 To install Docker on a Ubuntu machine, look [here](https://docs.docker.com/engine/install/ubuntu/).